 For families (children from 10 years old).

-Through the journey of a Jewish resistance fighter, visitors discover the different forms of engagement, from rescue to armed struggle.
-Archival documents and photos allow us to grasp the stakes of this plural resistance.
+Through the journey of a Jewish resistance fighter, visitors discover different forms of engagement, from rescue to armed struggle.
+Archival documents and photos help us understand the stakes of this plural resistance.

 Duration: 1 hour 30 minutes.